-% attendance in CICRCG: indicates the presence, in percentage terms, of the auditor in the meetings of the Committee for Internal Control, Risks and Corporate Governance.
+% ICRCGC: indicates presence, in percentage terms, at the meetings of the Internal Control, Risks and Corporate Governance Committee.

-% Appointments C.: indicates the presence, in percentage terms, of the auditor in the meetings of the Appointments and Succession Committee.
+% Nom.
+C.: indicates presence, in percentage terms, at the meetings of the Nominations and Succession Committee.

-% R.C.: indicates the presence, in percentage terms, of the auditor in the meetings of the Remuneration Committee.
+$\ensuremath{\text{\% R.C.:}}$ indicates presence in percentage terms at Remuneration Committee meetings.

-It is important to remember that the Chairman of the Board of Statutory Auditors is invited to participate in the activities of the Appointments and Succession Committee and the foregoing Chairman may also be invited to participate in the activities of the Strategies Committee.
-In this regard, it is important to observe that the Chairman of the Board of Statutory Auditors also attended all the meetings of the Strategies Committee which he was invited to attend.
+You are reminded that the Chairman of the Board of Statutory Auditors is invited to take part in the Nominations and Succession Committee and may also be invited to take part in the Strategies Committee.
+On this point, we observe that the Chairman of the Board of Statutory Auditors also attended all meetings of the Strategies Committee to which he was invited.